© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Myarth Camp is a scheduled monument protected by Cadw under reference BR116.
 View the official record →

-Myarth Camp is a prehistoric hillfort located in Breconshire, Wales, designated as a scheduled ancient monument under the reference BR116.
+Myarth Camp is a prehistoric hillfort situated in Breconshire, Wales, designated as a Scheduled Ancient Monument under the reference BR116.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR116.

 Myarth Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Myarth Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR116.